BrandenEK/Blasphemous.DebugMod/README.md

   - Arrows keys can be used to move the camera around, and holding 'Left Ctrl' increases the camera's speed
 - Press 'Keypad 4' to enable free movement mode
   - WASD can be used to move the player around without colliders or gravity, and holding 'Right Ctrl' increases the player's speed

+Keybindings can now be customized by editing the "Modding/keybindings/Debug Mod.txt" file